Ireland Travel Guide

 Powerscourt House is located in Wicklow just 25 minutes from the area of Glendalough, the old house and estate of lands have some stunning gardens.

-The area is now turned into a top-class hotel, golf course, gifts shops and a restaurant.
+The area is now turned into a top-class hotel, golf course, and some gifts shops and a restaurant.
 Powerscourt house used to be the townhouse of the Viscount of Dublin.
 The site has a lot to see, it’s the perfect place to spend a few hours wandering around the 47-acre site.

 6 – The Ring of Kerry, Kerry